wereinse/initial-terraform/src/root/README.md

 # Parent Template Properties

-This is the parent Terraform Template used to call the component modules to create the infrastructure and deploy the [Helium](https://github.com/retaildevcrews/helium) application.
+This is the parent Terraform Template used to call the component modules to create the infrastructure and deploy  your application.

-The only resurces created in the template are the resource groups that each Service will go into.
+The only resources created in the template are the resource groups that each Service will go into.
 It is advised to create a terraform.tfvars file to assign values to the variables in the `variables.tf` file.

 To keep sensitive keys from being stored on disk or source control you can set local environment variables that start with TF\_VAR\_\*\*NameOfVariable\*\*.
 This can be used with the Terraform Service Principal Variables